Theoretical and Applied Mechanics

 - three letters of recommendation

-- Note: M.Eng. applicants who are Cornell undergraduates should contact the field office for requirements
+- M.Eng. applicants who are Cornell undergraduate students should refer to http://www.mae.cornell.edu/mae/academics/graduate/meng/admissions.cfm

 - Engineering Mechanics (M.Eng.)